 In terms of shipping and logistics, Webflow provides greater customization, allowing sellers to set shipping rates based on order cost, weight, quantity, or price.
 Squarespace, however, simplifies this process with flat rate and weight-based shipping, though advanced carrier-calculated shipping is restricted to U.S. users on higher-tier plans.

-SEO and Content Marketing – Webflow Wins
+SEO and Marketing – Webflow Wins

 The verdict: